Alexander Bard is a Swedish television personality and songwriter as well as a religious and a political activist.

 “The Global Empire” was released in 2003, and the third and final “The Body Machines” was released in 2009.
 Both works

 would see English translations.

 The philosophical outlook on the Internet revolution proved to be so successful that a fourth book was introduced in October 2014.

 “Syntheism – Creating God in the Internet Age” focused on the participatory culture of the digital age citing relationalism inspired by Alfred North Whitehead and Niels Bohr as the solution for a collapsing capitalist age.

 These written works aren’t the only successful books released by Bard.
 The following is an overview of some of the published works that have cemented Alexander Bard as an inspiration in the world of business, politics and philosophy.

 Digital Libido: Sex.
 Power and Violence in the Network Society

-One of the reasons that Alexander Bard has become so recognised in his field is because of his unique way of how the relationships between humans and technology have evolved.
+One of the reasons that Alexander Bard has become so recognised in his field is because of his unique way of how the relationships between humans and technology

 It’s easy to be drawn into the alluring world of technology without being fully aware of the risks and confusion that the digital age can bring.